First Time in Amsterdam?

 It’s NOT gonna happen.

-So during your first time trip to Amsterdam, don’t pay a ton of money for a bus tour that can really only take you in circles around Amsterdam.
+So during your first time trip to Amsterdam, don’t pay a ton of money for a bus tour (a private Amsterdam boat tour would be worth it though) that can really only take you in circles around Amsterdam.

 Which sucks since the entire city center is a giant UNESCO World Heritage Site a la the 1600s and 1700s.